-- Be actively enrolled in a degree or certificate program at the Adler School. - Maintain satisfactory academic progress: completion of at least 70% of all attempted coursework and a cumulative GPA of at least a 3.0. - Maintain at least half-time enrollment as defined by your academic program: - M.A. or Certificate candidates: at least 4 credit hours per semester - Psy.D. candidates: at least 5 credit hours per semester - OR enrollment in any of the following: Practicum, Practicum Continuation, Internship (part-time or full-time), Dissertation Proposal, Dissertation, Dissertation Continuation
+- Be actively enrolled in a degree or certificate program at the Adler School. - Maintain satisfactory academic progress: completion of at least 70% of all attempted coursework and a cumulative GPA of at least a 3.0. - Maintain at least half-time enrollment as defined by your academic program: - M.A. and Certificate candidates: at least 4 credit hours per academic term - Psy.D. candidates: at least 5 credit hours per academic term OR enrollment in any of the following: Practicum, Practicum Continuation, Internship (part-time or full-time), Dissertation Proposal, Dissertation, Dissertation Continuation